Banana shake protein guide for Indian gym-goers - best post-workout drink recipe

 Good for: muscle repair after hard training.

 Protein: ~12–15g.
-Carbs + protein + probiotics from curd.
+Carbs, protein, and probiotics from curd.
 This is a complete recovery drink.
+Not sure how much protein is in curd?
+See our curd protein guide.

 4. Budget High-Protein Shake (Under ₹35)